Cars Brands that start with B

 Beijing Automobile Works Logo

-Chinese car manufacturer Beijing Automobile Works was founded in 1958 in Beijing.
-Its main product was the production of military off-road vehicles.
-As the company develops, it has expanded its assortment to include civilian off-road vehicles, light buses and trucks, and light vehicles.
-Today, the brand is the second-largest and the largest in China.
-The production of buses began in 2001 after the merger with the Beijing assembly plant, resulting in the formation of Beijing Automobile Works Co., Ltd (BAW).
+The Chinese automobile manufacturer Beijing Automobile Works was founded in 1958 in Beijing.
+Its main product was the production of military SUVs.
+As the company developed, it expanded its range to include civilian SUVs, light buses and trucks, as well as light-duty vehicles.
+Today, the brand is the second largest and the largest in China.
+Bus production began in 2001 after a merger with an assembly plant in Beijing, forming Beijing Automobile Works Co., Ltd (BAW).

 Beiqi Foton